-Transport of Calves Newborn calves must not be moved off the farm unless/ until: ☐ They have received adequate colostrum as noted above; Yes M27 ☐ They are eating well, i.e. suckling and drinking unaided; No /3 ☐ They can walk easily and without assistance; N/A Their coats are dry; and W/A The transport carrier is clean, dry, and comfortable.
-The transport carrier is clean, dry, and conflortable.
-SOPs for Handling Stockpersons/ handlers must take care to avoid causing unnecessary pain or distress towards the cattle.
-Cattle must be handled calmly at all times, and at no ☐ Ye s M28 time are the cattle to be yelled at or screamed at.
-Cattle must be handled with the ☐ No • /3 least amount of force needed.
-Efforts must be made to accustom/ familiarize the □ N/ Α cattle to contact with stockpersons/ handlers.
-Use of Handling Aids ☐ Sticks and flags must be used only as benign handling aids (i.e., as extensions of the arm). ☐ Sticks must not be used for excessive hitting, beating, or poking the cattle. ☐ Electric prods must not be used except where animal and/or human safety is ☐ Ye - / 0.5 M29 in jeopardy and it is the means of last resort. ☐ No /25 ☐ Electric prods must not be carried by stock-keepers as a matter of course. □ N/ A ☐ Handlers must use tails gently only if necessary to direct the animal's movement. ➤ Note: See "P/F1" below also. ☐ Cattle must not be driven unless the exit or the way forward for the lead cow is clear. ☐ Ye S M30 ☐ Cattle should be moved at a walk and must not be rushed or run along ☐ No • /3 alleyways, passageways, or through gateways. □ N/ A Cattle-Handling Unit A cattle-handling unit must be available, comprised of a collecting system and a ☐ Ye M31 method of restraint, appropriate to the type, temperament, and numbers of stock to ☐ No /3 be managed. □ N/ A Use of Restraints Cattle must not be closely restrained (i.e. tethered or stanchioned) except in the following circumstances, and then for not more than 4 hours.
+M28 Stockpersons/ handlers must take care to avoid causing unnecessary pain or distress towards the cattle.
+Cattle must be handled calmly at all times, and at no time are the cattle to be yelled at or screamed at.
+Cattle must be handled with the least amount of force needed.
+Efforts must be made to accustom/ familiarize the cattle to contact with stockpersons/ handlers. ☐ Yes☐ No☐ N/A /3 M29 Use of Handling Aids ☐ Sticks and flags must be used only as benign handling aids (i.e., as extensions of the arm). ☐ Sticks must not be used for excessive hitting, beating, or poking the cattle. ☐ Electric prods must not be used except where animal and/or human safety is in jeopardy and it is the means of last resort. ☐ Electric prods must not be carried by stock-keepers as a matter of course. ☐ Handlers must use tails gently only if necessary to direct the animal's movement. ➢ Note: See "P/F1" below also. ☐ Yes☐ No☐ N/A /25 M30 Cattle must not be driven unless the exit or the way forward for the lead cow is clear.
+Cattle should be moved at a walk and must not be rushed or run along alleyways, passageways, or through gateways. ☐ Yes ☐ No ☐ N/A /3 M31 Cattle-Handling Unit A cattle-handling unit must be available, comprised of a collecting system and a method of restraint, appropriate to the type, temperament, and numbers of stock to be managed. ☐ Yes ☐ No ☐ N/A /3 M32 Use of Restraints Cattle must not be closely restrained (i.e. tethered or stanchioned) except in the following circumstances, and then for not more than 4 hours.
 Cattle must not be deprived of water for more than 2 hours and sooner if the cattle are outside and/or if conditions are hot.
-Close restraint is permitted only for the following circumstances: For the duration of any examination, routine test, blood sampling, or ☐ Ye s M32 veterinary treatment. □ No /3 14132 While they are being fed.
-75 For the purpose of marking, washing, or weighing.
-A While facilities are being cleaned.
+Close restraint is permitted only for the following circumstances: O For the duration of any examination, routine test, blood sampling, or veterinary treatment.
+O While they are being fed.
+For the purpose of marking, washing, or weighing.
+While facilities are being cleaned.
 During artificial insemination.
-1 Awaiting entry into the milking parlor.
-During a milking parlor.
-1 During milking.
-During the of triangular.
+Awaiting entry into the milking parlor.
+During milking.
 During hoof-trimming.
-Availing leading for transportation.
-Awaiting loading for transportation.

-М33 Immobilization of Cattle ☐ Tranquilizers (chemical immobilizations) may be used only when mechanical restraint is not an option (such as to immobilize an aggressive animal), and are only to be administered by the farm veterinarian and only at his or her discretion. ☐ Tranquilizers must not be used in any situation where the animal may injure itself, such as near open water, on steep slopes, etc. ☐ The animal must be closely monitored until it has recovered and is no longer at risk of injury to itself or from other individuals. ☐ Electric immobilization is not permitted for use under any situation. ☐ Yes☐ No☐ N/A /10 M34 Use of Dogs or Other Animals Dogs or other animals, including working dogs must be properly trained, must not cause injury or distress to cattle, and must be kept under control at all times. ☐ Yes ☐ No ☐ N/A /3
+Awaiting loading for transportation. ☐ Yes☐ No☐ N/A /3 M33 Immobilization of Cattle □ Tranquilizers (chemical immobilizations) may be used only when mechanical restraint is not an option (such as to immobilize an aggressive animal), and are only to be administered by the farm veterinarian and only at his or her discretion. □ Tranquilizers must not be used in any situation where the animal may injure itself, such as near open water, on steep slopes, etc. □ The animal must be closely monitored until it has recovered and is no longer at risk of injury to itself or from other individuals. □ Electric immobilization is not permitted for use under any situation. ☐ Yes☐ No☐ N/A /10 M34 Use of Dogs or Other Animals Dogs or other animals, including working dogs must be properly trained, must not cause injury or distress to cattle, and must be kept under control at all times. ☐ Yes ☐ No ☐ N/A /3